codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   programming interface for the display and recording of status, event, debugging, warning, and error information.

-.. _Pidgen:
+.. _Smidgen:

-Pidgen
+Smidgen
-  Programming interface definition and generation tool set.
+  Syntax for messaging interface definition and generation.
 This project provides a language for defining component input/output interfaces and hierarchic component structures, along with a set of utilities to generate code and documentation from these definitions.